petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 # Commerce Roles Reference

 User roles group permissions necessary for accessing and using Liferay applications and resources.
-Each role can be scoped to an instance, Site, Organization, Asset Library, or Account.
-This scope determines which permissions can be assigned to the role.
+You can scope each role to an instance, Site, Organization, Asset Library, or Account.
+The scope determines the permissions assigned to the role.
 Each permission also has its own scope that determines which applications and resources can be accessed and used.
 See [Understanding Roles and Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.html) for more details.

 Commerce includes four [out-of-the-box roles](#out-of-the-box-roles): Account Administrator, Account Member, Buyer, and Order Manager.